-We are dependent on our advisor for certain services that are essential to us, including the disposition of investments; management of the daily operations of our investment portfolio; and other general and administrative responsibilities.
-In the event that our advisor is unable to provide these services, we will be required to obtain such services from other sources.
+We are dependent on our advisor and our dealer manager for certain services that are essential to us, including the sale of our shares in our initial public offering; the identification, evaluation, negotiation, origination, acquisition and disposition of investments; management of the daily operations and leasing of our investment portfolio; and other general and administrative responsibilities.
+In the event that our advisor or dealer manager is unable to provide the respective services, we will be required to obtain such services from other sources.